tito-arch/ICBN-International/content/posts/know-fred-talks-fighting.md

 _Fred Beck_ is an 18-year-old YouTuber from _London, England, United Kingdom_ who does interviews on traditional boxing, crossover boxing, and MMA.

 _Fred_ did his primary education at _Marshgate primary school_ and secondary education at _Christ’s School_ in _London_. _Fred_ also studied Creative Media BTEC level 3 at _Kingston College_.
-He is now at _Salford University_ studying broadcast journalism.
+He is now at _Salford University_ studying broadcast journalism. _Fred_ currently lives in _Salford, Manchester._

 _Fred Beck_ also worked as a pot wash at a restaurant before his Youtube career kicked off, this was around January 2022.